Codecademy/docs/content/python/glossaries/file-methods/writable.md

 ## Definition

-The `.writable()` file function allows the user to check if a file is writable or not.
+Allows the user to check if a file is writable or not.
 The function will return `True` if the file is writable and accessed in append or write mode, and `False` if it was accessed in read mode.

 ## Syntax